rsharifnasab/my-teaching/testing/README.md

 # What about tester?

-+ Tester should test our code?
++ Should Tester test our code?
 ![bg fill right 100%](./images/meme1.png)